hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-T﻿ype below command to check the MySQL database deployment has 0 replica:
+T﻿ype the following command to check that the MySQL database deployment has 0 replica: